Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 **Input dataset:**
+  _The dataset is based on the Loans Dataset from ***LendingClub*** which is a peer-to-peer lending company that matches borrowers and investors._

   _In the interests of time we have performed some initial steps of the data pipeline such as cleansing and transformations on the loans dataset.
-These steps can be created in Dataiku from the raw datasets from the Lending Club to form a complete pipeline with the data and execution happening in Snowflake_
+These steps can be created in Dataiku from the raw datasets from the Lending Club to form a complete pipeline with the data and execution happening in Snowflake._

+  You can find a [Data Dictionary](#Data-Dictionary) for the table at the end of this guide

 ### How We’ll Build The Project